exercism/v3/languages/clojure/exercises/concept/basic-functions/.meta/design.md

 - Know how to define a function that takes zero or more arguments.
 - Know how to invoke a function.
-- Know how to write a docstringa for a function.
+- Know how to write a docstring for a function.

 ## Out of scope